 1. Tell me about yourself

-This is usually the fundamental interview question that the client always asks first.
+This is usually one of the fundamental interview questions that the client always asks first.
 When the client asks this, the client doesn’t ask for your personal life choices, but the client asks about your work history and experiences.
 You will start with your previous professional job, which is relevant to your applying position.
 Indicate the name of the company, position, years of service, responsibilities, and achievements.

 I am (name), I started off my freelancing career as a Social Media Manager for two years at ABC company.
 I am responsible for planning, implementing, and monitoring the company’s Social Media strategy in order to increase brand awareness, improve marketing efforts and increase sales.
 During those years, I was able to create solid content which generates leads and increases sales by 50%.

 2. What are your key strengths?

 When the client asks this interview question, take a look first at the job description or responsibilities that the client is looking into.
 Ensure your strengths support the job description and set you apart as a candidate.
 Take your explanation from there so you can give a clear and concise answer.
 For example, if the client is looking for someone who can work with a team, start from there, then provide a record or evidence of your past experiences to give them a clear understanding.

 I’m very collaborative and have always preferred to work in groups.
 In the project teams I’ve directed, members work with a variety of people and are motivated by diverse creative tasks.
 Since I began managing my current team, I’ve increased productivity by 15 percent and retention by 25 percent over three years.”

 3. What are your weaknesses?